Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Detecting when a subgroupoid stabilizes a free splitting

 \begin{rk} In view of Remark~\ref{rk:schottky-stabilities}, this notion is stable under restriction and stabilization.
 More precisely, denoting by $Y$ the base space of $\calg$, \begin{itemize} \item If $U\subseteq Y$ is a Borel subset of positive measure, and if the subgroupoids $\calg_i$ form a pseudo-product, then so do the subgroupoids $(\calg_i)_{|U}$ of $\calg_{|U}$. \item If the subgroupoids $\calg_i$ stably form a pseudo-product, then they form a pseudo-product. \end{itemize} \end{rk}

 A typical example, which justifies the terminology and will be of particular importance in the sequel, is the following.

 \begin{lemma} Let $\calg$ be a measured groupoid, let $\Gamma$ be a countable group, and let $\rho:\calg\to \Gamma$ be an action-type cocycle.
-Assume that $\Gamma$ contains two subgroups $G_1$ and $G_2$ that generate their direct product in $\Gamma$, and such that both $G_1$ and $G_2$ contain a non-abelian free subgroup.
+Assume that $\Gamma$ contains subgroups $G_1,\dots,G_k$ that generate their direct product in $\Gamma$, and that all contain a non-abelian free subgroup.